floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-extraction.typ

 Using a coarse-grained granularity can lead to a smaller number of microservices that are responsible for a larger number of functionalities.
 A fine-grained granularity can lead to a much larger number of microservices, which can decrease the maintainability of the system.
 Hence, a trade-off between the two granularities must be made.
-MOSAIK uses a coarse-grained granular approach, using the classes of the monolithic application as the starting point for the extraction of microservices.
+MOSAIK uses a coarse-grained granular approach, using the classes of the monolith application as the starting point for the extraction of microservices.

 // TODO: Dynamic analysis, because inherent polymorphism and late binding
 //        -> not through execution, because always skewed towards a certain code path (e.g. one dialysis machine model)